kannanvijayan-zz/Thoughts/binjs_part1.md

 their bytecode verified for stack and type consistency and dependent class files may also be loaded and recursively verified.

+This work is mitigated somewhat by Java's use of a binary classfile format.

 Binary formats are generally much faster to parse than text representations of the same content; see the `Binary Encoded Formats` section below for a quick treatise on why.
-While Java takes advantage of a binary bytecode format to quickly parse and process the source much faster than it could plaintext code, Java's overall approach is both cautious and very expensive.
+While Java takes advantage of a binary bytecode format to parse and process the source much faster than it could plaintext code, Java's overall approach is both cautious and very expensive.
 You end up with a very high degree of confidence in the consistency and integrity of the execution environment,